 - Practice Makes Perfect– These can be a bit tricky at first to use!
 My first cupcake was a total flop.
 And the more cupcakes I tried the better I got.
 But every so often, I would pipe a flower on and it would be a FAIL.
 So just remember these can be tricky at first.
 So don’t give up!

 - Start by spreading a thin layer of buttercream on your cupcake first.
 This will help to adhere the flowers to the cupcake.

 - Hold your pastry bag straight up at 90 degree angle, and slightly above the surface of your cupcake.

 - Begin by squeezing out the buttercream, creating a base of the flower.

 - Once a base is established, then quickly pull straight up on the piping bag and release pressure.

 - Use a leaf tip to pipe small leaves in between the flowers for a more realistic look!

-And here is a close-up of each cupcake I piped!
+And here is a close-up of each buttercream flower cupcake I piped!
 This tip was probably my favorite.
 Might be because I thought it was the easiest to use.
-This tip worked well making short flowers.
+This piping tip worked well making short flowers.

 This tip was a bit trickier to use, and the edges of the flowers sometimes drooped or caused these “tails”.
 Easily fixed by letting the buttercream dry a bit and then push up the flowers where needed.

-This tip made really pretty taller tulip flowers!
+This one made really pretty taller tulip flowers!
 One of my faves for sure.